robk-dev/fib-fizz-buzz/README.md

 #### On Dynamic number of prev numbers

-> Need to programmatically access
+> Need to programmatically access each pointer/number at least once and maintain sum of current pointers/remove oldest

 1. Naive array with dynamic number of previous numbers/double loop has O(n*prev_numbers) time complexity & O(n) space complexity with append only operations